An entrepreneurial journey from the diaspora: Diane Audrey Ngako

 Rootencial is delighted to introduce Diane Audrey Ngako, a Cameroonian entrepreneur based in Douala.
 After spending her teenage and early adulthood years in Paris, Diane returned to her native Cameroon to build her business legacy.

-e’s since launched Omenkart, a communications agency.
+She’s since launched Omenkart, a communications agency.
 She helped build VisiterLAfrique, a website dedicated to travel in Africa.
 And she organised the first-ever Douala Art Fair in June 2018, a convening of artists and cultural influencers that will now be replicated every year.
 In a wide array of different industries, Diane is already making her mark.

 Both parents discouraged Diane from returning to Cameroon when she first expressed an interest in doing so, around her 21st birthday.
 Her father encouraged her to come back three or four times per year first, to come to understand the context before diving in – underscoring the importance of ‘acclimatisation’.